abhishek-verma-26/Capstone_Supervised_Learning/README.md

 The approval classification modelling is based on making accurate classification and minizming type I (false positive) errors.
 Upon the test shown here, the gradient boosting classifiers overall performs the best with upto 80% accuracy scores.

 The regression modelling based on gradient boosting give us the higher accuracy prediction of 68% to 78%.
-Besides this the linear and random forest modelling all gave us the above 60% prediction results.
+Besides this the linear and random forest modelling all gave us above 60% prediction results.